Mode of StudyFull-time, Full-time sandwich with work placement

 These are the entry requirements for the BA (Hons) English Literature course.

-- UCAS points – 104–112 points to include a minimum of 2 A levels, or equivalent, to include English (calculate your UCAS points)
+- UCAS points – 112–128 points, to include A level English, or equivalent (calculate your UCAS points)

 - International Baccalaureate – 25

 You may need to have studied specific subjects – see full entry requirements and other qualifications we accept

 English language requirements

 - English language proficiency at a minimum of IELTS band 6.0 with no component score below 5.5.